'Greenleaf': Interesting Things People Don't Know About the Series

 The Greenleaf family could be any family.
 Calvary Fellowship World Ministries could be any megachurch.

-Some of the themes that run throughout the series include secrets, lies, molestation, infidelity, adultery, deceit, cheating, betrayal, family arguments, homosexuality, and everything else that could tear families apart and cause turmoil in their church.
+Some of the themes that run throughout the series include secrets, lies, molestation, infidelity, adultery, deceit, cheating, betrayal, family arguments, homosexuality, greed, and everything else that could tear families apart and cause turmoil in their church.

 Greenleaf has received positive reviews from critics.
 The series premiere drew 3.04 million viewers, making it the No. 1 series debut in OWN history beating out the premiere of Tyler Perry's The Haves and the Have Nots on May 28, 2013.

-When the series first began, some viewers wondered if it disrespected the church.
+When the series first began, some viewers wondered if it mocked and disrespected the church.
 Oprah said she personally called Bishop T.D.
 Jakes of The Potter's House in Dallas, Texas.
 She assured him that the only things in common with the series and him were the title "bishop" and the setting of a megachurch.

 In an interview, Lynn Whitfield was asked if there were any concerns about offending black megachurches through the show’s portrayal.
 The legendary actress said the series isn't that way at all.
 She told viewers that the series doesn't in any way accuse any church or point a finger at any pastor, church leader or their families.